 If you’re one of our followers and have kept an eye on the blog over time, you’ll know that we do a lot of research on the impact bank holidays, such as the coming Easter one this weekend, have on incoming calls to your business.

-The effect it has is obviously there, and we have some suggestions to help you counter some of these downfalls this holiday brings, but first let’s check out what happened during the “Easter week” in 2012 compared to an average week (the one before).
-We took data from a retail business within the Mediahawk system in order to create this graph:
+The effect it has is obviously there, and we have some suggestions to help you counter some of these downfalls this holiday brings.
+But first, let’s check out what happened during the ‘Easter week’ in 2012 compared to an average week (the one before).
+We analysed call data from a retailer client to create this graph:

-Without surprise, the calls dropped during the Easter weekend (especially on Friday and Monday), but what is unusual is the spike in calls on the Tuesday once everyone is “back at work”.
+No surprise to see that the number of calls dropped during the Easter weekend (especially on Friday and Monday).
+What is unusual is the spike in calls on the Tuesday once everyone is ‘back at work’.
 This happens for several businesses year-on-year but not everyone is prepared for it once they return from the holiday.

-Something else to note is that the number of calls might drop significantly during this weekend, but they can still be quite high in number, and this can go for both b2c and b2b businesses.
+Something else to note is that the number of calls might drop significantly during this weekend, but they can still be quite high in number, and this can go for both B2C and B2B companies.
 So what can we do to make our telemarketing more effective?
 Here are some proven tactics that you can employ not just for this coming weekend, but for future seasonal holidays too.